 New EPA Restrictions

 The Obama administration previously proposed a total ban on methylene chloride, in keeping with the European Union’s 2011 ban.
-The EPA has yet to outright ban the substance, however.
-Instead, the agency placed new restrictions related to findings regarding an “unreasonable risk of injury.”
-While use of methylene chloride remains permissible in select circumstances, the solvent will be phased out from the consumer market.
+The EPA has yet to ban the substance outright, however.
+Instead, the agency placed new restrictions on findings regarding an “unreasonable risk of injury.”
+While using methylene chloride remains permissible in select circumstances, the solvent will be phased out from the consumer market.

 Currently, the EPA is seeking comments on a potential rule that would require training and certification for those looking to use methylene chloride in the workplace.
 However, a future ban on all use of the substance remains possible.